ecmwf-ifs/dwarf-p-cloudsc/README.md

 `dwarf-p-cloudsc` is distributed under the Apache Licence Version 2.0.
 See [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions to `dwarf-p-cloudsc` are welcome.
+In order to do so, please create a pull request with your contribution and sign the [contributors license agreement (CLA)](https://bol-claassistant.ecmwf.int/ecmwf-ifs/dwarf-p-cloudsc).

 ## Prototypes available

 - **dwarf-P-cloudMicrophysics-IFSScheme**: The original cloud scheme